-"Hard" structural stabilization measures refer to those with solid, hard surfaces, such as concrete bulkheads, while "soft" structural measures rely on softer materials, such as biotechnical vegetation measures or beach enhancement.
+"Hard" structural stabilization measures refer to those with solid, hard surfaces, such as concrete bulkheads, while "soft" structural measures rely on natural materials such as biotechnical vegetation or beach enhancement.
 Generally, the harder the construction measure, the greater the impact on shoreline processes, including sediment transport, geomorphology, and biological functions.
-Structural shoreline stabilization also often results in vegetation removal and damage to nearshore habitat and shoreline corridors.
+New structural shoreline stabilization also often results in vegetation removal, as well as damage to nearshore habitat and shoreline corridors.
 There are a range of measures varying from soft to hard that include:

-- Vegetation enhancement;
+- Vegetation enhancement

-- Upland drainage control;
+- Upland drainage control

-- Biotechnical measures;
+- Biotechnical measures

-- Beach enhancement;
+- Beach enhancement

-- Anchor trees;
+- Anchor trees

-- Gravel placement;
+- Gravel placement

-- Rock revetments;
+- Rock revetments

-- Gabions;
+- Gabions

-- Concrete groins;
+- Concrete groins

-- Retaining walls and bluff walls; and
+- Retaining walls and bluff walls

-- Bulkheads.
+- Bulkheads

-Note: As applied to shoreline stabilization measures, "normal repair" and "normal maintenance" include the patching, sealing, or refinishing of existing structures, the replenishment of sand or other material that has been washed away, and the replacement of less than twenty percent (20%) of the structure.
+Note: As applied to shoreline stabilization measures, "normal repair" and "normal maintenance" include the patching, sealing, or refinishing of existing structures; the replenishment of sand or other material that has been washed away; or replacement of less than twenty percent (20%) of the structure.
 Normal maintenance and normal repair are limited to those actions that are typically done on a periodic basis.
 Construction that causes significant ecological impacts is not considered normal maintenance and repair.

-As applied to shoreline stabilization measures, "replacement" means the construction of a new structure to perform a shoreline stabilization function of an existing structure that can no longer adequately serve its purpose.
+"Replacement" means the construction of a new structure to perform a shoreline stabilization function of an existing structure that can no longer adequately serve its purpose.

-Additions to or increases in size of existing shoreline stabilization measures shall be considered new structures, with the exception that bulkhead height may be increased in the Waterfront Residential environment designation if geotechnical report concludes that it is necessary or promotes better design.
+Additions to existing shoreline stabilization measures shall be considered new structures, with the exception that bulkhead height may be increased in the Waterfront Residential environment designation if a geotechnical report concludes that it is necessary or promotes better design.